 It’s not an unreasonable requirement by any stretch — all major enterprise CRM vendors offer dashboards of some type — but a dashboard in and of itself is not a true requirement.
 The real requirement is what kind of information a dashboard should display.

-I recently came across an issue of Time Magazine that featured an article about the team that was brought it to fix the HealthCare.gov website after it’s spectacularly abysmal lauch at the beginning of October last year.
+I recently came across an issue of Time Magazine that featured an article about the team that was brought in to fix the HealthCare.gov website after its spectacularly abysmal launch at the beginning of October last year.

-The piece mentions how, shortly after the team was assembled and arrived in Washington, they went on a tour of the various government contractors that had been responsible for building the site and getting it live.
-The part that really caught my attention was:
+The piece mentions how, shortly after the team was assembled and arrived in Washington, they visited the government contractors responsible for building the site and getting it live.
+The part that caught my attention was:

 One of the things that shocked Burt and Park’s team most–”among many jaw-dropping aspects of what we found,” as one put it–was that the people running HealthCare.gov had no “dashboard,” no quick way for engineers to measure what was going on at the website, such as how many people were using it, what the response times were for various click-throughs and where traffic was getting tied up.
 So late into the night of Oct.
 18, Burt and the others spent about five hours coding and putting up a dashboard.